ScottStevenWhite/swan-health/README.md

 1. **Keep you within budget**
    - Use ingredient prices (from Cost Engine) and ShoppingList to:
      - Estimate total plan cost.
-     - Avoid plans that exceed your budget.
+     - Avoid plans that exceed your budget (especially when budget is marked as strict).
      - Suggest cheaper recipes when cost pressure is high.

-2. **Generate delicious meals**
+2. **Generate meals you’ll actually want to eat**
    - Respect DietPreferences:
      - Preferred patterns (e.g., Mediterranean, vegan-preferring).
      - Liked ingredients and cuisines.